openresty/lua-resty-websocket/README.markdown

     Specifies a custom name for the connection pool being used.
 If omitted, then the connection pool name will be generated from the string template `<host>:<port>`.
 * `ssl_verify`

-    Specifies whether to perform SSL certificate verfication during the SSL handshake if the `wss://` scheme is used.
+    Specifies whether to perform SSL certificate verification during the SSL handshake if the `wss://` scheme is used.

 The SSL connection mode (`wss://`) requires at least `ngx_lua` 0.9.11 or OpenResty 1.7.4.1.